qundao/mirror-mergiraf/doc/src/usage.md

 >>>>>>> origin/main
 ```

-Because merging is done syntax trees, it is often able to highlight narrower conflicts.
+Because merging is done on syntax trees, it is often able to highlight narrower conflicts.
 The option `--compact` (or `-c`) of the `mergiraf merge` command enables a more compact presentation of conflicts which highlights mismatching parts only:

 ```